950288/WikiBreeze/README.md

 -  ✔️ table with note 🦉
 -  ✔️ img with note 🌌
 -  v1.0.0
--  ✔️ custom tag names 🗽
+-  ✔️ customize the HTML 🗽
 -  ✔️ citation 🐰
 -  v1.1.0
 -  accessCode